sonata-project/SonataAdminBundle/Resources/doc/reference/architecture.rst

 Field Definition
 ----------------

-A field definition is an simple array.
+A field definition is a FieldDescription object.
 There is one definition per list field.

 The definition contains: